These almond flour pancakes are light, fluffy, and filled with delicious nutty flavor. They're an easy, satisfying gluten-free breakfast or brunch!

 For more healthy breakfast ideas, check out this post!

 Almond Flour Pancakes

-- In a medium bowl, whisk together the almond flour, baking powder, and salt.
+- In a medium bowl, whisk together the spooned and leveled almond flour, baking powder, and salt.

 - In a small bowl, whisk together the almond milk, eggs, maple syrup, and vanilla.

 - Pour the wet ingredients into the bowl with the dry ingredients and stir.
-If your batter is very thick, stir in a little bit more almond milk.
+If your batter is very thick, stir in more almond milk until it resembles the photos above.
 If it's too thin, sprinkle in a touch more almond flour.
 (See photo in the blog post for batter consistency).